 Maine has been largely successful in getting the big money out of the campaigns of candidates for state office.
-That is because of two things: 1) An option for full public funding and 2) reasonable contribution limits for privately funded candidates.
+That is because of two things: 1) an option for full public funding and 2) reasonable contribution limits for privately funded candidates.

 We understand the concerns that are raised when candidates participating in the Clean Election public funding system also participate in fundraising for political action committees.
 Although there are only a few candidates in each cycle who choose to have a PAC, in too many instances PAC funds are raised from exactly the same special interest groups that our public funding system was designed to avoid.
+We also have concerns about privately funded candidates who may raise additional funds from their campaign contributors - without limit - into their PACs, potentially making a mockery of existing contribution limits.

-While we understand and share these concerns, we object to the proposed solution.
-Were LD 106 to pass, candidates who wish to engage in the perfectly legal fundraising activities of PACs would simply opt out of the Clean Election system and raise private money for their own campaign and for PACs.
+Although we understand and share the sponsor's concerns, we object to the proposed solution.
+Were LD 140 to pass, candidates who wish to engage in the perfectly legal fundraising activities of PACs would simply opt out of the Clean Election system and raise private money for their own campaign and for PACs.
 This would in no way lessen the influence of big money on Maine politics, and so would have absolutely no benefit to Maine's citizens.